Yes, some white sugar still has bone char, even though there are cruelty-free ion exchange alternatives.

 So while it’s not too hard to find bone char-free sugar, it’s good to know which brands to look for.

-Quick reminder: Bone char is only a worry for non-organic white and brown sugar, made from sugarcane or sugar beets.
+As a quick reminder, bone char is only a worry for non-organic white and brown sugar made from sugarcane or sugar beets.

 The easiest way to guarantee you’re buying bone char-free sugar is to buy organic sugar, or sugar from a different source like coconut sugar (Big Tree Farms for example).

-Below is a list of sugar brands that should be suitable for vegans (and those looking for kosher sugar).
+While this is not a complete list, I’ve already compiled a list of sugar brands that should be suitable for vegans (and those looking for kosher sugar) below.

 Bone Char Free White and Brown Sugar Brands

 I’m just going to link to product pages or white sugars, but most brands that make white sugar will also have brown sugar as well.